circleci/circleci-docs/jekyll/_cci2/executor-types.md

       - image: alpine:3.4
 ```

-### You Should Use The Docker Executor If...
+### Why Use The Docker Executor?
-- you have a self-sufficient application
+- your application is self-sufficient
-- you have an application that requires additional services to be tested
+- your application requires additional services to be tested
 - your application is distributed as a Docker Image (requires using [Remote Docker][remote-docker]
 - you want to use `docker-compose` (requires using [Remote Docker][remote-docker])